epfl-ada/ada-2024-project-d2ptm/README.md

 ## Abstract

-In the modern era of publicly available high-quality education and a consequent large number of professionals, getting a position in a top-tier company becomes more and more complicated.
-One way to improve your job search is to enrich your community and find "friends" in the companies that could refer you for a position.
-However, we wonder if this problem exists in the movie actors' profession, for which, the top-tier education might not be such an important factor to get an offer.
-We want to investigate whether the actor’s community defines his or her future and success in the profession.
-To do this, we define the graph of actors' collaborations: vertices are actors and an edge depends on the existence of a mutual movie for the corresponding actors.
-Then, we split the vertices into clusters, a.k.a. communities, and analyze them to answer different questions regarding the impact of the collaborations on actors’ success.
-While the main experiments are conducted on Hollywood subset of movies, we also compare clusters from different countries to see whether the conclusions still hold.
+In today’s competitive job market, leveraging professional networks is crucial for securing top-tier positions.
+But does the same apply to movie actors, where education might not play a significant role?
+To explore this, we examine whether an actor’s professional community shapes their success.
+We build a graph where vertices represent actors, and edges connect those who have appeared in a movie together **symbolizing friendship between them**.
+By clustering actors into communities, we investigate the role of friendships in shaping career trajectories.
+Our analysis focuses on U.S. movies but extends to films from other countries to determine if the conclusions are universal.
+This study aims to reveal whether an actor’s community significantly impacts their career outcomes and how friendship patterns vary across time and countries.

 ## Research Questions

-The topic of our research is: **does actor's collaborations have and impact on his or her career?**
+The topic of our research is: **does actor's friendships have and impact on his or her career?**

 We will focus on the movies created in the USA.